kumplexnews-cpu/QhySync-Market/README.md

 📬 Contact & Contributions

 While this repo primarily serves as a portfolio and archive, feedback and suggestions are always welcome.
-If you have questions or would like to discuss any project further, please open an issue or reach out via [your email/LinkedIn].
+If you have questions or would like to discuss any project further, please open an issue or reach out via kumplexnews@gmail.com.

 ---